dirrogate/BPM-burn-to-ID3-Tag/README.md

 This tool will take a standard Rekordbox.xml file and once pointed to your main Music Folder, will iterate through and burn:
  1) The BMP found in the XML to the MP3 files ID3 tag
+ 2) The Musical Key
- 2) Fill the Mp3's COMMENTS tag with BPM, Rating, Music Key
+ 3) Fill the Mp3's COMMENTS tag with BPM, Rating, Music Key

 **Vibe coded tool, so use at your own risk.
 Backup your main music folder just in case.**
 This git hub repo serves as a storage for my own needs, while on the move. 🤘🎧